OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:85

-> The arrogant have dug pits for me,
+> The proud have dug pits for me,
 > People who are not in accord with Your Law.

 ## Psalm 119:86